Hafni Says

 Photo by Mikkel Carl

-Helle Helle is a graduate of the Danish Academy of Creative Writing and the author of a number of novels, as well as two collections of short fiction.
-She is one of scandinavia’s most original writers, with a career spanning almost three decades, from her debut Example of Life (1993) to her most recent novel, Hafni Says, published to rave reviews in September 2023.
+Helle Helle (b.
+1965) is a graduate of the Danish Academy of Creative Writing and the author of a number of novels as well as two collections of short fiction.
+She is one of Scandinavia’s most original writers, with a career spanning three decades, from her debut Example of Life (1993) to her most recent novel, Hafni Says, published to rave reviews in 2023.
+Her books have been translated into 22 languages.

 Read more